floatrx/tickets-demo/README.md

 1. `[GET] /api/tickets` - returns a list of tickets with optional query parameters `sort`, and `filter`.
 All filters and sorts are applied on the server side. `Optimal index` is calculated as the sum of the flight duration and the number of transfers.
-2. `[POST] /api/tickets` - creates a ticket (no UI for this endpoint at this moment) Example create ticket request (no payload validation at this moment):
+2. `[POST] /api/tickets` - creates a ticket (no UI for this endpoint at this moment) Example create ticket request (payload validation is implemented on the server side with `zod`):

 ```json
 {